Fees: Standard £ 114 Conc £44 Full £263

 Have you ever wanted to explore what Excel can do for you – at home, in the office, in your own small business?
 Come along and find out with us!

-You should be comfortable with the basics of computer use, such as inputting text and values with 100% accuracy, saving your work to a variety of drives, managing your folders and files – creating, retrieving, moving, copying, renaming and deleting them - printing your work and sending and receiving emails with attachments.
+You should be comfortable with the basics of computer use, such as inputting text and values with 100% accuracy, saving your work to a variety of drives, managing your folders and files – creating, retrieving, moving, copying, renaming and deleting them, printing your work and sending and receiving emails with attachments.

 Enter and edit data, employ fill series, use AutoSum, print data and formulas create conditions, apply conditional formatting, distinguish relative, absolute, and mixed cell referencing, work with longer spreadsheets and multisheets – rename sheets, copy between sheets, add headers & footers and page numbers, freeze panes - create formulas using more than one sheet or book, generate simple charts, sort and filter data, trace errors and ensure protection.
-Other functions may be included if (generally) requested and time permits.

 Through explanations, tasks, demonstrations, discussions, and lots of hands on practice.